gmbharath12/Tagged-/README.md

 =======

 My first sample app using Facebook Graph API.
 Compatible on iOS 7.
 I would be making more improvements for the app.
-Please download the Facebook SDK from the developer's portal and add the Facebook SDK into your xcode project..
+Please download Facebook SDK from developer's portal and add Facebook SDK into your xcode project..